Interim and preventive measures are examples of precautionary measures. Austrian law provides for the following precautionary measures:

 The law makes provision for the following:

-The forces of law and order have the power under policing laws to issue a two- week expulsion or restraining order on persons who have endangered another person’s life, health or liberty.
+The forces of law and order have the power under policing laws to issue an expulsion or restraining order for up to two weeks on persons who have endangered another person’s life, health or liberty.
 If an application for an injunction is filed with the court, the order is extended to a maximum of four weeks.
 The police must also inform the local domestic violence centre, so that they can provide the victims with support.

 The court must also, at the victim’s request, order a person who has made cohabitation with another person impossible as a result of physical attack, threat of physical attack or mental cruelty: